K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. Click  ① sub menu of the application to delete from the list and click ②“Delete”.
 ![3-2-1-2-2-5-0]

-2. Click the "Delete" button on the confirmation pop-up to complete the application deletion.
+2. Click the "Delete" button on the confirm pop-up to complete the application deletion.
 ![3-2-1-2-2-5-1]

 ### <div id='36'/> 3.2.1.2.2.
 Service Management